ducha-aiki/pytorch-sift/README.md

-This is an [pytorch](https://github.com/pytorch/pytorch) implementation of SIFT patch descriptor.
+This is an differentiable [pytorch](https://github.com/pytorch/pytorch) implementation of SIFT patch descriptor.
 It is very slow for describing one patch, but quite fast for batch.
+It can be used for descriptop-based learning shape of affine feature.

 Here are comparisons to the original Michal Perdoch implementation.
 The benchmark is on W1BS dataset from [WxBS: Wide Baseline Stereo Generalizations](https://arxiv.org/abs/1504.06603.pdf) paper, figure 3.
 So there is no difference between versions in performance